WPP Interim Results 2010

 Public Relations & Public Affairs

-1 Constant currency growth excludes the effects of currency movement
+1 Constant currency growth excludes the effects of currency movements

 2 Like-for-like growth excludes the effects of currency movements and the impact of acquisitions

-Direct and digitally-related activities now account for 25%, or $1.7 billion (an annual run rate of almost $3.5 billion) of the Group’s total revenues, which are running at the rate of over $13 billion per annum.
-Very pleasingly, a leading Independent Research Firm recently cited three of the Group’s interactive agencies (OgilvyInteractive, VML and Wunderman) amongst seven interactive agency “leaders”.
+In the first half, direct and digitally-related activities accounted for 28%, or $1.913 billion (an annual run rate of $4 billion) of the Group's total revenues, which are running at the rate of well over $14 billion per annum.
+To give an indication of the Group's industry leading direct, digital and interactive position, a leading Independent Research Firm recently rated three of the Group's interactive agencies (OgilvyInteractive, VML and Wunderman) amongst seven "digital leaders".
+No other competitor has more than one.
+The Group's global digital agencies, Wunderman and OgilvyOne, rank as the two largest digital and interactive agencies in the world, with annual revenues of over $850 million and almost $800 million respectively.

-In the first half of 2009, over 61% of the Group’s revenues came from outside advertising and media investment management, compared to almost 55% last year and the Group’s strategic objective of two-thirds.
+In the first half of 2010, almost 61% of the Group's revenues came from outside advertising and media investment management, a similar percentage to last year against the Group's strategic objective of two-thirds, again within three to four years.

-Quantitative disciplines (digital and consumer insight), now account for 48% of Group revenues, almost meeting the Group’s strategic objective of one-half.
+Quantitative disciplines (digital and consumer insight), now account for 50% of Group revenues, meeting the Group's strategic objective of one-half.

 Advertising and Media Investment Management